 Arrive early at the interview.
 Plan to arrive 10 to 15 minutes early.
 Give yourself time to find a restroom so you can check your appearance.

 It’s important to make a good impression from the moment you enter the reception area.
 Greet the receptionist cordially and try to appear confident.
 You never know what influence the receptionist has with your interviewer.
 With a little small talk, you may get some helpful information about the interviewer and the job opening.
-If you are asked to fill out an application while you’re waiting, be sure to fill it out completely and print the information neatly.
-The 6th edition of Post Office Jobs includes an interview preparation guide that includes sample question that you may encounter.

 The job interview is usually a two-way discussion between you and a prospective employer.
 The interviewer is attempting to determine whether you have what the Postal Service needs, and you are attempting to determine whether you would accept the job if offered.
 Both of you will be trying to get as much information as possible in order to make those decisions.